 1-Put a mat under your treadmill

-A treadmill mat will help eliminate a lot of static and is an effective counter-measure.
+A treadmill mat will help eliminate a lot of treadmill static and is an effective counter-measure.
 There’s an added bonus to placing a rubber mat under your treadmill as well: it will help keep your motor compartment free of dust and debris.
-The static charge will also act as a vacuum of sorts; carpet fibers, pet hair, dirt and dust will get sucked up into the motor compartment and clog up the inner-workings of the treadmill.
+The static charge will also act as a vacuum of sorts; carpet fibers, pet hair, dirt and dust will get sucked up into the motor compartment, clog up the inner-workings and damage the treadmill.
 By placing a mat under the treadmill, you are not only reducing the static electricity, you are also protecting your motor and lower electronics board from and keeping it clean.

 2-Pay attention to what you are wearing

 3-Compensate for dry air

 A lot of people buy a treadmill for the home because in the winter months, they aren’t able run, jog or walk outside due to the inclement weather.
 In the winter, the air is much drier.
 You are more likely to get shocked by static electricity when there is little moisture in the air, so put a humidifier in the same room as the treadmill and set the humidity level to 50%.
 You should see a difference shortly.

 4-Perform routine maintenance